neondatabase/autoscaling/ARCHITECTURE.md

 The goal of this document is to keep a consistent overview of how the components of our autoscaling setup fit together.
 Any protocol details are also written here as well.

-We also briefly touch on the impementation of [NeonVM](https://github.com/neondatabase/neonvm), because it's relevant to the inter-node communication that goes on.
+We also briefly touch on the implementation of [NeonVM](https://github.com/neondatabase/neonvm), because it's relevant to the inter-node communication that goes on.

 **Table of contents:**